 - Use social listening to find out who is talking about your candidate and what they’re saying

-- Find new supporters by reaching out to people who have been talking positively about you on social media.
+- Find new supporters by contacting people talking positively about you on social media.

-- Track the sentiment of conversations being had online- are they positive, negative, or neutral?
+- Track the sentiment of online conversations- are they positive, negative, or neutral?

 - Monitor your competitors’ social media posts to see what they’re up to.

-- Track how many people are talking about a particular topic on social media and use that information to inform your marketing strategy.
+- Track how many people are discussing a particular topic on social media and use that information to inform your marketing strategy.

-- Look at trends in the data you collect, such as which topics get the most attention or which posts resonate with customers.
+- Look at trends in your data, such as which topics get the most attention or which posts resonate with customers.

-- Use social listening tools like Hootsuite or Social Mention to monitor conversations happening online.
+- Use social listening tools like Hootsuite or Social Mention to monitor online conversations.

 - Find out what people are saying about your campaign.